Polymyalgia Rheumatica (PMR)

 - What are symptoms and signs of polymyalgia rheumatica?

-- How do health-care professionals diagnose polymyalgia rheumatica?
+- How do health care professionals make a diagnosis of polymyalgia rheumatica?

-- What is the treatment for polymyalgia rheumatica?
+- What is the medical treatment for polymyalgia rheumatica?

 - What is the prognosis for patients with polymyalgia rheumatica?